Yakumwamba/Stable-diffusion-easy-install/README.md

 # Stable-Diffusion-easy-install
-### A simple way to install and use [Stable Diffusion](https://replicate.com/stability-ai/stable-diffusion) on your own computer
+### A simple way to install and use [Stable Diffusion](https://replicate.com/stability-ai/stable-diffusion) on your own computer through docker

 ---